2015 Christian and Democratic Union – Czechoslovak People's Party leadership election

 A leadership election for Christian and Democratic Union – Czechoslovak People's Party (KDU-ČSL) was held on 28 May 2015.
 Incumbent Pavel Bělobrádek was re-elected when he received votes of 251 delegates (of 275).

-Belobrádek didn't have any candidate.
-Party's Vice-chairman Marian Jurečka was speculated to run against Bělobrádek but he decided to not take part in the election.
+Belobrádek had no competition in the race.
+Party's Vice-chairman Marian Jurečka was speculated to run against Bělobrádek, but he decided to not take part in the election.
 He said that he doesn't want to split the party.